 - In the Amazon S3 console, go to the S3 bucket and navigate to Permissions → Bucket Policy.
 Paste the Amplitude bucket policy into the Amazon S3 console.

-- Optionally, you can also set the following two parameters for your buckets: - Require suffix When set, this allows users to append a string at the end of every file exported to S3. - User property: You can select a single user property to be synced along with each user as an extra column in each file exported.
+- Optionally, you can also set the following two parameters for your buckets: - Require suffix: When set, this allows users to append a string at the end of every file exported to S3. - User property: You can select a single user property to sync along with each user as an extra column in each file exported.

 Send a cohort¶

-After the S3 bucket is connected to Amplitude, you can sync any cohort to that bucket.
+After you connect the S3 bucket to Amplitude, you can sync any cohort to that bucket.
 To do so, follow these steps:

-- From the Cohorts page in Amplitude, click the cohort you want to send, or create a cohort.
+- From the Cohorts page in Amplitude, click the cohort to send, or create a cohort.

 - Click Sync.